datamoj/datamoj.github.io/_posts/2020-03-04-balancing-the-scale.md

 ## The West as the Center of the Universe

-Nigeria used to be a British colony.
-The justification for why, in my junior-year English class, we were reading a single work by an African author.
+*Nigeria used to be a British colony.* The justification for why, in my junior-year English class, we were reading a single work by an African author.
 My English teacher’s peppy smile shone brightly under the fluorescent lights, and she looked around the room, to see if we were as excited as she was.

- My teacher had accomplished something notable.
-She and the other English teachers had worked within the constraints of the English curriculum—thou shalt teach British literature in eleventh grade—and found a way to give students a break from works written by Western, white, mostly male authors.
+ My teacher had, indeed, accomplished something notable.
+She and the other English teachers had worked within the constraints of the English curriculum—*thou shalt teach British literature in eleventh grade*—and found a way to give students a break from works written by Western, white, mostly male authors.

 But the reasoning was skewed.
-Why was it that we could only read Purple Hibiscus, by Chimamanda Ngozi Adichie—which focused on Nigerian culture—only because of the country’s connection to British colonial rule?
+Why was it that we could only read *Purple Hibiscus*, by Chimamanda Ngozi Adichie—which focused on Nigerian culture—only because of the country’s connection to British colonial rule?
 Why wasn’t there space for it elsewhere in the curriculum?
 Sophomore year was American literature, while Freshman and Senior year were unthemed.
 But even then, we read overwhelmingly American or British works.

 This reminded me how “World History” was thinly-veiled “European History,” with three weeks of African history shoved in the middle, to say nothing of Asia or Latin America.
 If our school did move away from a Western focus, it shoved whole swathes of the world into tiny boxes, bursting at the seams.